-A landlord may not increase the rent during the course of a lease unless the lease has provisions to allow the landlord to do so.
-If a tenant is renting without the benefit of a written lease, the landlord may increase rent on a monthly basis.
+A landlord may not increase the rent during the term of a lease, unless the lease has provisions to allow the landlord to do so.
+If the tenancy is through an oral lease or a month-to-month written lease, the landlord may increase rent on a monthly basis.

 It is illegal for a landlord to increase rent based on the race, color, sex, age Nation of origin, familial status, sexual orientation, or disability status of a tenant.
 Connecticut Fair Housing